 Let’s say I want to email this image or have it be my new profile picture.
 How do I make it more manageable for a website or email?
 I compress the image.
 This means that most of the blue sky will be one command for the computer to read, say “from this pixel to that pixel” make it a certain color blue.
 The computer doesn’t really know what a color is, but it knows to turn your monitor a certain value of ‘red green blue” (RGB) for each pixel.
 The main part of our blue sky has the “RGB Value.”
 Here is a screenshot of the color in PowerPoint to illustrate this.
 (You do not have to get this, but I thought it might help.)
 This blue is Red=63, Green=122, Blue=198.
 When the image is compressed, it tells it to use that color from the top left to the bottom right of that blue area.
 For certain “white snow” values, it does the same thing.
 Those commands use much less memory than going “blue, blue, blue, blue…” and so on for pixel after pixel.

 Now that you understand what compressing an image means, how do you do it?
-There are two quick methods, one using Windows Paint, image editing software built into Windows.
-The other is the Compress command in PowerPoint.
-This blog will show you how to compress an image with Windows Paint.
+First, for uploading a smaller image to the internet, you can simply “resize” the image with Windows Paint, image editing software built into Windows.
+This will shrink the image down in size.
+The other method is to actually compress the big image using the Compress command in PowerPoint.
+This blog will show you how to resize an image with Windows Paint.
+For PowerPoint, go to this blog: Compress an Image in PowerPoint.

 When you open the image in Paint, it will probably be huge!
 Your image will fall off the edge of the Paint Window.
 That is because Paint was created when images were 2 MP or 3 MP, not 20 MP (megapixel).

-Don’t worry, we are going to “Resize” the image, which will compress is at the same time.
+Don’t worry, we are going to “Resize” the image, which will take up much less storage space.
 In Paint’s menu click on Home tab>Image section>Resize.
 The Resize choices will appear.
 Notice that we can resize by percentage or pixels.
 Also notice that the “Maintain aspect ratio” will be checked.
 That means if you shrink the picture from top to bottom, you will also shrink the picture from left to right.
 The image will stay in proportion.

 Change the Horizontal box from “100” to “25.”
 The Vertical box will also change to 25.
 Now click OK.
 The picture will shrink to 25% of the original.
 We do not want to save over the original, so do not use File>Save.
-Instead save this compressed image with Paint’s menu File>Save As… Find the correct location/folder in your Save As window.
-For the name, add the words “Compressed” to the image so you remember which one is which.
-Click Save and Paint will save your new 25% compressed image to your computer.
+Instead save this smaller image with Paint’s menu File>Save As… Find the correct location/folder in your Save As window.
+For the name, add the words “Smaller” to the image so you remember which one is which.
+Click Save and Paint will save your new 25% smaller image to your computer.

 Let’s look at the details now.
 Choose in File Explorer>View tab>Layout>Details.
-Look at the difference in the size column between the original picture and the compressed image.
+Look at the difference in the size column between the original picture and the smaller image.

-Now you can send the compressed image via email or upload it to a website with no problem.
-Should you use the compressed image to create a beautiful, clear 8×10 image or an even bigger poster?
+Now you can send the smaller image via email or upload it to a website with no problem.
+Should you use the smaller image to create a beautiful, clear 8×10 image or an even bigger poster?
 No. The image will be pixelated – which means you will see little jagged lines instead of straight lines.
-Here is enlargement of the top of the tree in our compressed image so you can see the pixilation.
+Here is an enlargement of the top of the tree in our smaller image so you can see the pixelation.
 See the difference?

-Remember you can always take a high-resolution image and compress it.
-You cannot take a compressed image and make it high-resolution.
+Remember you can always take a high-resolution image and shrink it.
+You cannot take a shrunken image and make it high-resolution.

-In our next blog, we will compress an image using MS PowerPoint.
+In our next blog, we will compress an image using MS PowerPoint: Compress an Image with PowerPoint.